kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/116-performance-antipatterns/107-noisy-neighbor.md

 # Noisy Neighbor

-Noisy neighbor in system design refers to a situation in which one or more components of a system are utilizing a disproportionate amount of shared resources, leading to resource contention and reduced performance for other components.
+Noisy neighbor refers to a situation in which one or more components of a system are utilizing a disproportionate amount of shared resources, leading to resource contention and reduced performance for other components.
 This can occur when a system is not properly designed or configured to handle the workload, or when a component is behaving unexpectedly.

 Examples of noisy neighbor scenarios include: